ruchita-2/thyroid-cancer-classification/README.md

 - Texture Features: These features capture the local patterns and textures within the image, using Local Binary Patterns (LBP).

 3. Classification
-- The Support Vector Machine (SVM) algorithm was used to classify the extracted features into benign or malignant categories.
+- The Support Vector Machine (SVM) algorithm was used to classify the ultrasound images into benign or malignant categories.

 ## Results